Conditions InDepth: Foot Pain

 - Poor posture

-Foot pain may also be caused by systemic disease, such as:
+Foot pain may also be caused by systemic diseases.
+Examples include: